charleslando/COM_4930H/README.md

 5. [Neuron Interpretability](#neuron-interpretability)
 6. [Performance Optimization for GPUs and TPUs](#performance-optimizations-for-gpus-and-tpus)
 7. [Conclusion](#conclusion)
+---

 ## Project Proposal
-This project involves three main objectives: give breif overview of all stuff
-1. **Learning Jax**
-3. **Reimplementing an Existing Deep Learning Project**
-   2. **Using COCO Dataset**
-         - extracted using tensorflow-datasets
-4. **Neuron Interpretability**
-5. **Model Customization and Retraining**
-6. **Performance optimization for GPUs and TPUs**
-7. **Conclusion**
+Many modern machine learning models demand substantial computational resources and efficient implementation to achieve peak performance.
+Moreover, retraining these models on new datasets often requires significant time and effort.
+In this project, I will explore and implement [JAX](https://github.com/jax-ml/jax), a machine learning library that leverages the 'XLA' (Accelerated Linear Algebra) compiler to optimize performance for GPUs and TPUs, providing robust backend and hardware integration.

+Building on this knowledge, I will re-create a [previous machine learning model I contributed to](https://github.com/YCCS-Summer-2023-DLCV/Deep-Learning-in-Computer-Vision), initially trained on the [COCO Dataset](https://cocodataset.org/#home), this time using a large database of vehicle images.
+Additionally, I aim to deepen my understanding of the model’s internal structure by studying the relationships between nodes, focusing on "neuron interpretability" to better explain its decision-making processes.

+Lastly, I plan to use the [Penzai](https://github.com/google-deepmind/penzai) framework to make the model adaptable to entirely new datasets without prior training.
+This will reduce training time, lower computational costs, and enhance the model's adaptability to a wider range of datasets and applications.

 ---
 ### Learning Jax
 #### Why Jax?
-   - supports optimizations for gpu/tpu high performance
+- Optimized for high-performance GPU/TPU usage
-   - good for hardware implementation
+- Well-suited for hardware integration
-   - easy to write, functional programming style
+- Functional programming style for concise and readable code
-   - composition of jax functions are easy, style makes it avoids global state
+- Easy composition of JAX functions
+- Avoids global state due to functional design
-   - intermediate language XLA
+- Uses the XLA (Accelerated Linear Algebra) intermediate language
-   - works well with backend implementation
+- Seamlessly integrates with backend systems
 #### Materials Used
 TODO